van-richard/CodingNotes/_build/html/_sources/notebooks/theory/fe-estimators.md

 # Free Energy Estimators

+A free energy estimator, in the context of statistical mechanics and thermodynamics, is a theoretical or computational tool used to calculate or estimate the free energy of a system.
+Free energy is a fundamental concept in thermodynamics and is related to the ability of a system to do work.
+It is often denoted by the letter F or A (Helmholtz free energy), depending on the context.

 ```{Glossary}
 Free Energy Perturbation (FEP)
    A method based on statistical mechanics for computing free energy differences from MD or MC simulations.